 Sometimes using a soundbar is as simple as taking it out of the box, placing it on your media unit or TV stand, and pairing it with your TV.
 Depending on what style you want to go for - be it minimal and modern, or chic and classic - there are a number of TV stand ideas to choose from online.
 You'll need to check there is enough space in front of your TV before you commit to a specific freestanding soundbar, however.

 Pictured here in this streamlined setup is the Edifier B3 Soundbar (opens in new tab) with Bluetooth.
 It has been designed to either sit on a surface or be wall mounted.
 It comes with a mounting bracket is included in the box should you wish to attach it to the wall.
 When placing it in front of a TV, it's worth using a spirit level to ensure the surface is even to ensure the best audio quality.

 6. Mount your soundbar to suit your interior space

 It can be challenging to decide where to place your soundbar to suit your interior décor and room size, but there are some important points to consider when finding the optimum place.

-‘Wall mounting your soundbar is fantastic if you're looking to save space in your living room and minimises visible cable connections, which can be hidden in the wall,’ says Roger Batchelor, product marketing consultant at Sound United/Polk Audio UK.
-We're always keen for suggestions on ways to hide your TV.
-‘To do this both the soundbar and TV would need to be wall mounted, preferably by a professional AV installer.
+‘Wall mounting your soundbar is fantastic if you're looking to save space in your living room and minimizes visible cable connections, which can be hidden in the wall,’ says Roger Batchelor, product marketing consultant at Sound United/Polk Audio UK.
+We're always keen on suggestions on ways to hide your TV.
+‘To do this both the soundbar and TV would need to be wall-mounted, preferably by a professional AV installer.

 ‘Mounting your soundbar on the wall delivers a clearer and more precise sound compared to mounting the soundbar on a TV cabinet.
 This is especially true when listening to audio with bass frequencies that can cause the cabinet to vibrate.
 You should consider mounting the soundbar at ear level so that you receive clear reproduction of voice dialogue from your TV.